-For the 7 Series and UltraScale device XPE spreadsheets, you can enter information for the I/Os involved in the interface between the Xilinx device and external memory by using the Memory Interface Configuration wizard.
+For the XPE spreadsheets of 7 Series and later devices, you can enter information for the I/Os involved in the interface between the Xilinx device and external memory by using the Memory Interface Configuration wizard.
 The Memory Interface Configuration wizard provides a simplified method of filling in the memory interface I/Os in the XPE spreadsheet.